rethinkdb/rethinkdb-rs/api/javascript/index.md

 Handle non-existence errors.
 Tries to evaluate and return its first argument.
-If an error related to the absence of a value is thrown in the process, or if its first argument returns null, returns its second argument.
-(Alternatively, the second argument may be a function which will be called with either the text of the non-existence error or null.)
+If an error related to the absence of a value is thrown in the process, or if its first argument returns `null`, returns its second argument.
+(Alternatively, the second argument may be a function which will be called with either the text of the non-existence error or `null`.)

 __Exmple:__ Suppose we want to retrieve the titles and authors of the table `posts`.
-In case the author field is missing or `null`, we want to retrieve the string `Anonymous`.
+In the case where the author field is missing or `null`, we want to retrieve the string `Anonymous`.

 ```js
 r.table("posts").map( function(post) {